MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/nettcpip/Get-NetTCPSetting.md

 ### -MaxSynRetransmissions
 Specifies the maximum number of times the computers sends SYN packets without receiving a response.
-The cmdlet gets settings that have the maxium values that you specify.
+The cmdlet gets settings that have the maximum values that you specify.

 ```yaml
 Type: Byte[]